America 2028 Movie Reviews, #8

 This was not an easy decision.
-Reviewers of movies in 2028 need to be conscious of how our peers, as well as the nation’s privatized secret police force, could react to such against-the-grain thinking.
 At the end of the day, though, I needed to remain a purist.

 I said no to the review out of love for the original movie, Aliens.
-Since I have not seen the remake, I can’t fully comment on it.
+Having not seen the remake, I can’t fully comment on it.
 But I will say this: spinning the character Carter Burke as the hero and renaming the movie Burke Bamboozles Biohazard Bosses and Banks Billions of Bucks seems…what’s the phrase…cinematically sacrilegious.

 Wait a minute: does sacrilege still in fact exist?
 With the radiation storms messing with the seasons and Propaganda Czar Donnie Trump, Jr. fiddling with our cultural norms, I have a hard time keeping tabs on the differences between this world and the old one.

 Okay.
 Glad to get that off my chest.